AIThis post was created with the assistance of artificial intelligence (AI).

 OP/TECH USA 1301212 Lens Support Adaptor – System Connectors black

-Supports and stabilizes longer lenses when used with a strap (neck strap sold separately)
+• Supports longer lenses with strap: Supports and stabilizes longer lenses with strap

 As an affiliate, we earn on qualifying purchases.